-Previous systems for fine-grained power usage monitoring can be broadly classified into two categories.
-The first category, direct sensing, measures per-appliance power usage by smart plugs [2] and smart switches [3].
-As smart plugs are placed between the appliances and power outlets, they cannot be used for appliances hardwired to power lines, such as ceiling lights.
+used for appliances hardwired to power lines, such as ceiling lights.
 Replacing normal wall switches with smart switches needs cumbersome hardwiring and possibly expensive modifications to walls.
 In light of the installation overhead, direct sensing is suitable only when permanent monitoring is desired.
-However, for identifying power wastage and diagnosing inefficient appliances, a swift one-off deployment for a short time period (e.g., a few weeks) is typically sufficient.
-The second category, indirect sensing, is less intrusive as it infers the working states and energy consumption of individual appliances by detecting their power usage patterns [4], [5] or ambient signals they emit during operation [6], [7].
-However, these techniques require either labor-intensive in situ supervised training, due to their dependency on the appliance characteristics [4] and electrical wiring [5], [6], or careful sensor installation for each appliance [7], leading to high installation cost and reduced usability.
+The permanent appliance-level monitoring capability may be widely available in future smart homes due to adoption of smart switches, plugs, and appliances.
+However, the complete realization of this vision may take a considerable time period (up to decades).
+At present and in the near future, a system for swift one-off deployments for identifying power wastage and diagnosing inefficient appliances is still desirable.
+The second category, indirect sensing, is less intrusive as it infers the working states and energy consumption of individual appliances by detecting their power usage patterns [Hart 1992; Patel et al. 2007] or ambient signals they emit during operation [Gupta et al. 2010; Kim et al. 2009].
+However, these techniques require either labor-intensive in situ supervised training, due to their dependency on the appliance characteristics [Hart 1992] and electrical wiring [Patel et al. 2007; Gupta et al. 2010], or careful sensor installation for each appliance [Kim et al. 2009], leading to high installation cost and reduced usability.

-In this work, we aim to design a residential power usage monitoring system that (i) uses only inexpensive and easy-toinstall sensing devices, (ii) can be deployed by non-professional users with straightforward instructions, and yet (iii) can work effectively based on a small amount of easily obtained prior information without resorting to supervised in situ training.
-Such a system must automatically detect events of interest, autonomously associate the events with the correct appliances, and finally infer the power usage of each appliance.
-It brings three key challenges.
+In this work, we aim to design a residential power usage monitoring system that (i) uses only inexpensive and easy-to-install sensing devices, (ii) can be deployed by non-professional users with straightforward instructions, and yet (iii) can work effectively based on a small amount of easily obtained prior information without resorting to supervised in situ training.
+Such a system must automatically detect the events of interest, autonomously associate the events with the correct appliances, and finally infer the power usage of each appliance.
+This brings three key challenges.
 First, inexpensive sensors typically have limited sensing capabilities; hence, they can produce false alarms or miss important events of monitored appliances.
-Second, when sensors are installed in an ad hoc manner, multiple sensors may detect the same event, and it is difficult to associate the event with the source appliance.
+Second, when sensors are installed in an ad hoc manner, multiple sensors may detect the same event, and it becomes difficult to associate the event with the appliance that is the source of the event.
 Lastly, to make the system practical, we must minimize the amount of prior information that users will need to collect.

-This paper presents the design and implementation of Supero - a System for Unsupervised PowER mOnitoring.
+This paper presents the design and implementation of Supero - a system for unsupervised power monitoring.
 Supero utilizes a smart meter to measure real-time total household power consumption and inexpensive light and acoustic sensors that are deployed in an ad hoc manner to detect interesting events of appliances.
 It uses multi-sensor fusion to correlate data collected by power, light, and acoustic sensors and reduce possible sensing errors.
 By using advanced unsupervised clustering algorithms, Supero analyzes the signal signatures of different appliances and identifies the events generated by the same appliance.
-Moreover, Supero autonomously associates the classified events with the appliances through an optimization framework that accounts for environmental factors such as light propagation.
+Moreover, Supero autonomously associates the classified events with the appliances through an optimization framework that accounts for environmental factors such as light signal propagation.
 Given a small amount of easily obtained prior information such as sensor-appliance distances and rated powers of a small subset of the appliances, our unsupervised algorithms work together to disaggregate the total household energy consumption into usage by the individual appliances.
 To the best of our knowledge, Supero is the first practical ad hoc sensor system that can accurately monitor appliance power usage without supervised training.
 Supero aims at swift one-off deployments for power usage diagnosis over short time periods (e.g., a few days to weeks).
 As such, there should be little concern about user privacy or any negative visual impact of the sensor installation.